 THE BUILD UP

-John Cleland (Vauxhall) had the penultimate round of the season, at Donington Park, with a slender 3 point lead over Tim Harvey (BMW) who in turn, had a one point advantage on Will Hoy (Toyota).
+John Cleland left the penultimate round of the season at Donington Park, with a slender 3 point lead over Tim Harvey.
+Tim himself had a one point advantage on Will Hoy.
 All three were determined to win the title at the final round at Silverstone, on the Grand Prix circuit.

-It seemed Cleland was more determind than most, after breaking his back and sternum during a recent testing crash.
+After breaking his back and sternum during a recent testing crash, Cleland was determined to carry on.

-Team mate to Tim Harvey, was Steve Soper – who had spent the season split between the BTCC and the DTM, with him missing 3 BTCC meetings due to DTM taking priority.
+Team mate to Tim Harvey, was Steve Soper – who had spent the season concentrating on the DTM series & missed several BTCC meetings.
 This meant that whilst he was very fast, he was not involved in the championship fight, but there to be a thorn in the side for Harvey’s competitors.

-The BMWs started the season off the pace.
-The brand new 3-series model was under developed, giving Cleland free reign to take a commanding lead in the first few meetings of the season.
+The new BMWs started the season off the pace.
+The brand new model was under developed, giving Cleland free reign to take a commanding lead in the first few meetings of the season.

 By the half way point of the season, the BMWs were the fastest car and at the midway point in the season, Harvey took 5 consecutive wins to close the gap on Cleland at the top of the standings.